Deep-MI/olf-bulb-segmentation/README.md

            |-- loc_orig.nii.gz (Input image to the localization network)
            |-- loc_heatmap.nii.gz (Localization prediction map)
            |-- ob_seg_logits.h5 (Only created if --save_logits flag is used, segmentation prediction logits maps)
-        |-- QC (Quality control images, this images are created only for a fast assessment of the segmention,
-                for a detailed QC is still recommended to open the segmentation map)
+        |-- QC (Quality control images these images are created only for a fast assessment of the segmentation for a detailed QC is still recommended to open the segmentation map)
            |-- coronal_screenshot.png
            |-- overall_screenshot.png
         |-- stats